Sayitobar/Audio-Visualizer/README.md

 # Audio-Visualizer (AudiViz)
-Takes WAV file and generates visualization as MP4
+Takes WAV file and generates visualization as MP4.
-You can customize color gradient, number of sound bars, inspect audio file's frequency & volume graphs with pyFFTW & PyQT Graph
+You can customize color gradient & number of sound bars, inspect audio file's frequency & volume graphs with pyFFTW & PyQT Graph.

 ## Usage
-Change audio file to your one (works only with WAV) `audioFile = "MyAudioFile.wav"`
+Change this to your audio file name (works only with WAV) and run the code!
+`audioFile = "MyAudioFile.wav"`

 ### Optional settings